The soundtrack to King Charles' life features music from Kylie Minogue

 Monarchs!
 They're just like us!

-King Charles the III has revealed that he isn't impervious to a generational earworm like Kylie Minogue's "Can't Get You Out of My Head."
-He recently announced a playlist that represents the soundtrack of his life in a collaboration with Apple Music entitled the King's Room Music Show.
+King Charles III has revealed that he isn't impervious to a generational earworm like Kylie Minogue's "Can't Get You Out of My Head."
+He recently announced a playlist that represents the soundtrack of his life in a collaboration with Apple Music entitled The King's Music Room.

 Three things to know: